moellergirl/DinoVSRobots/UswerStories.md

 Total Unweighted Project Points: /70
 Total Weighted Project Points: /20

-(5 points): As a developer, I want to make at least 7 commits with good, descriptive messages.
-(5 points): As a developer, I want to make a class for each of the following: Robot, Dinosaur, Weapon, Battlefield.
+(5 points): As a developer, I want to make at least 7 commits with good, descriptive messages. - 1 down so far (5 points): As a developer, I want to make a class for each of the following: Robot, Dinosaur, Weapon, Battlefield.

 (10 points): As a developer, I want a Dinosaur to have a name, health, and attack power.